csusm-cs/cs433_assign_starter/README.md

 Describe the details of your implementations.
 Did you run into problems in your implementation?
 How did you overcome those problems?

 #### Results
-If applicable, your report should include any results for the assignment, the features implemented or missing from the submission, and  You should give references to the code you used from online/book resources and explain your contributions.
+If applicable, your report should include any results for the assignment, the features implemented or missing from the submission.
+You should give references to the code you used from online/book resources and explain your contributions.
 You may also discuss extra things you have done in the project, future improvements to your program.

 #### Conclusion
 Give the conclusion and summary of your project.
 Did it solve the intended problem successfully?
 What functionalities does your program have?
 What lessons have you learned from this assignment?
 Any comments about the project that you want to communicate to the instructor.

 Your reports should contain sufficient details are usually expected to be 2 to 4 pages long.

 ## Academic Honesty